Sylk/Notes/dnd/frost-dk.md

 | 19    |  4  |  3  |  3  |  3  |   2 |
 | 20    |  4  |  3  |  3  |  3  |   2 |

 ### Passives
     * Immune to effects of cold weather and resistance to frost.
     * Walk on water (actual path of frost applies to 60 feet away)
     * Undead are not immediately hostile

+### Other Class Passive
+  Use UA revised ranger for Beast Conclave for a pet [skeleton](https://5e.tools/bestiary.html#skeleton_mm) made of ice and bones.

 ### TODO: Rune forging - Class Feature